apache/doris-website/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-TABLE.md

     `DISTRIBUTED BY HASH (k1[,k2 ...])
 [BUCKETS num]`

+    Suggestion: It is recommended to use random bucketing when there is no suitable key for hash bucketing to make the data of the table evenly distributed.

 * `rollup_list`

     Multiple materialized views (ROLLUP) can be created at the same time as the table is built.